PaulKinlan/paul.kinlan.me/content/2016-11-28-service-worker-part-2.markdown

 was noted that it wouldn't work in Firefox because of my use of `waitUntil`.
 It was also noted that, well, my Service Worker didn't actually work.
-It worked for me or so I thought, but every so often on a new page you could see it error and then quickly refetch from the network.
+It worked for me or so I thought, but every so often on a new page you could see it error and then quickly re-fetch from the network.

 I made a number of changes to make the code more readable, however I didn't solve the actual issue and it turns out my understanding of `cache.put` was